UKHomeOffice/callisto-accruals-restapi/README.md

 3. Pull Accruals-restapi repository and from its root directory, run command `docker compose up -d`

 After successful start, you should be able to work with Accruals-restapi code and all changes will be reflected within LocalDev environment.

+### 3.1 Attaching Debugger

+The service can also be debugged.
+To do so in a JetBrains IDE, a debugger has to be added (Run -> Edit Configurations.. -> Add Remote JVM Debug), with the port matching the external port mapped in the docker compose file of the service to debug.
+For example, that would be 5005 for this service.

 ## 4. Devtools Hot Deployment in local environment